C. P. Mainali

-Chandra Prakash Mainali more commonly known as C. P. Mainali (born August 22, 1951, in Chokpur, Taplejung District) is a communist politician in Nepal and former Deputy Prime Minister of Nepal.
+Chandra Prakash Mainali, more commonly known as C. P. Mainali, (born August 22, 1951, in Chokpur, Taplejung District) is a Nepalese communist politician and former Deputy Prime Minister of Nepal.

 Political life

 Jhapa revolt

 In the early 1970s he was one (along with his brother, R.K.
 Mainali) of the radical communists who led the Jhapa rebellion, inspired by the Naxalite movement in India.

 Early politics

 From 1965 onwards he was involved in the student movement.
 In 1970, Mainali joined the Communist Party of Nepal.
 During his years as a political activist, he had aliases ('party names') such as Jay, Subhas, Devi and Kanchan.

 In 1971, Mainali was one of a group of young leaders of the Jhapa District Committee of the Communist Party of Nepal.
 The other main leaders of this group were Radha Krishna Mainali, Mainali's brother, and Mohan Chandra Adhikari.
 The group was inspired by the Naxalbari rebellion in India and its leader Charu Majumdar.
 In May 1971, the group initiated an armed rebellion, killing landlords and other perceived class enemies.

-The leadership of the party did not approve of the methods used by the Jhapa movement, and Mainali and his fellows were now an independent grouping.
-The rebellion was rapidly crushed by the state forces and hundreds of its followers were killed, jailed or forced into exile.
+The party's leadership did not approve of the methods used by the Jhapa movement, and Mainali and his fellows were now an independent grouping.
+The state forces rapidly crushed the rebellion and hundreds of its followers were killed, jailed or forced into exile.
 Nevertheless, the group continued to conduct clandestine political work amongst the peasants of Jhapa.

 In 1975, the survivors of the Jhapa movement took the initiative to found the All Nepal Communist Revolutionary Coordination Committee (Marxist-Leninist).
 Other small groups merged with ANCRCC (ML).
 On December 26, 1978, ANCRCC (ML) organized the founding congress of the Communist Party of Nepal (Marxist-Leninist).
 Mainali was elected general secretary of the party.
 CPN (ML) was an underground party, and conducted small-scale, armed activities against the regime and feudal landlords.

-The tactics of armed struggle, however, did not prove to be successful for CPN (ML).
+However, the tactics of armed struggle did not prove to be successful for CPN (ML).
 The party changed its political approach and started to focus more on mobilizing mass movements for a democratic change.
 Mainali, clearly identified with the initial militant phase of the party, was removed from his post of general secretary and replaced by Jhala Nath Khanal.

 Later CPN (ML) would merge into Communist Party of Nepal (Unified Marxist-Leninist).